cal-smith/ajax.js/README.md

 notes:

 - We dont polyfill promises check [here](http://caniuse.com/#feat=promises) for browser support or [here](https://github.com/jakearchibald/es6-promise) for a polyfill.
+- Promises may only take one argument.
+For the sake of simplicity we just pass in the data returned from the AJAX call.
 - Promises are pretty awesome (when you have native support).

 ####GETing some raw data